FIAP-SOAT-G20/tc4-order-service/README.md

 18. Generate a new `release` tag ([here](https://github.com/FIAP-SOAT-G20/fiap-tech-challenge-3-api/releases/new)) with [semantic versioning](https://semver.org/)

 > [!TIP]
-> 7: `make run` will run the application locally, and will build and run PostgreSQL container using Docker Compose
+> 7: `make run-api` will run the application locally, and will build and run PostgreSQL container using Docker Compose
 > Alternatively, you can run `make run-air` to run the application using Air (live reload)

 > [!TIP]